Abolfazl2049/Multy-Connection-WebRTC-Starter/front/README.md

 ## Features
-using base RTCPeerConnection API for best flexibility simple and all-in-one page code for better understanding written in vue(Nuxt 3) and TS for best dev experience
+1. Using base RTCPeerConnection API for best flexibility
+2. Simple and commented code for better understanding
+3. Written in vue(Nuxt 3) and TS for best dev experience

 ## Installation